 Friday 30 June, 8pm

-Cinematographer and artist Arthur Jafa hosts an evening in response to his summer exhibition at the Serpentine Sackler Gallery, A Series of Utterly Improbable, Yet Extraordinary Renditions.
+Cinematographer and artist Arthur Jafa hosted an evening in response to his summer exhibition at the Serpentine Sackler Gallery, A Series of Utterly Improbable, Yet Extraordinary Renditions.

 Friday 14 July, 8pm.
 930pm

 Corbeaux is performed by ten women from Morocco and ten from London, brought together in a series of workshops.
 Forming geometric alchemical arrangements, the performers make piercing sounds and extraordinary cries in a stirring display of movement and sound.
 Presented in partnership with the Shubbak Festival 2017.

 Tamara Henderson’s Out of Body is a choreography for film, twenty-four frames per second.
 Costumed nomadic species move through character phases, embodying their pasts in the present, collectively pulsing a plot-twisting heartbeat.

 Friday 18 Augst, 8pm

 Black Quantum Futurism

 Black Quantum Futurism (BQF) is an interdisciplinary collaboration exploring the intersections of futurism, creative media, DIY-aesthetics, and activism in marginalised communities.
 BQF focuses on developing practices and temporal technologies for survival in a high-tech world dominated by oppressive, fatalistic constructs of linear time.